Sometimes finding what you want can be a challenge. Nobody expects you to figure things out on your own. We’re here to help.

 If you prefer, you can send us an email at [email protected] or fill out the Ask a Librarian form – this is also the way you can make an individual appointment with a librarian to discuss your research needs.

 The Library Catalog has a record for every book, magazine, journal, DVD, video, etc. that is available in the AUS Library.
 This is the best way to find library material.
-To search the library catalog you can use Summon, the Library’s new discovery tool which enables users to search across the library’s physical and digital collections in a single step, or WorldCat.
-To learn more about Summon visit our Summon page.
+To search the library catalog you can use WorldCat, the Library’s new discovery tool which enables users to search across the library’s physical and digital collections in a single step.
+To learn more about WorldCat visit our WorldCat page.

 Course reserve materials are items that your professor has asked the Library to restrict for short-term loan to students.
 You can check to see if your professor has put anything “on reserve” by searching the Course Reserves by the course number, course name, department, or your professor’s name.